Finding normal binary floating-point factors efficiently: Simplifying the problem

-\Cref{thm:classical-intersect-feasible} shows that we can solve \Cref{prob:main-restatement} by using the classical division-based algorithm to compute the set of quotients (which is simple for almost any choice of $\fl$) and then intersecting that set with the set of factors.
-As such, the remainder of this paper will predominantly focus on solving this new problem.
-More specifically: \begin{problem} Let $Z \subseteq \overline{\floats}$ be a floating point interval, and let $x \in \overline{\floats}$.
-What is the least number feasible for $Z$ that is no less than $x$?
-What is the greatest number feasible for $Z$ that is no greater than $x?$ \end{problem} Note that \Cref{thm:classical-intersect-feasible} also highlights that the division-based algorithm alone is sufficient for optimality if and only if the bounds it outputs are feasible.
-That is, if we consider some sets $X, Z \subseteq \overline{\floats}$ and some set of quotients $Q$, if $\min X \cap Q$ is feasible for $Z$, then $\min X \cap Q \cap \Feas(Z) = \min X \cap Q$.
-Therefore, the difficult case is when the bounds produced by the division-based algorithm are infeasible.
+\Cref{thm:classical-intersect-feasible} shows that we can solve \Cref{prob:main} by using the classical division-based algorithm to compute the set of quotients and then intersecting it with the set of factors.
+As such, the remainder of this paper will focus on solving this new problem: \begin{problem} Let $x \in \overline{\floats}$ and let $Z \subseteq \overline{\floats}$ be a floating point interval.
+What is the least (greatest) number feasible for $Z$ that is no less (greater) than $x$? \end{problem}